Extensions of valuations to rational function fields over completions: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Post-Doctoral Fellowship of the National Board of Higher Mathematics, India.
-The author is deeply indebted to Wael Mahboub for multiple inspiring discussions and insightful suggestions.
+Preliminary versions of the work was done when the author was appointed as a postdoctoral fellow (supported by the Post-Doctoral Fellowship of the National Board of Higher Mathematics, India) in IISER Mohali.
+The author is presently supported by the Seed Grant F.28-3(15)/2021-22/SP114 from IIT Bhubaneswar.
+He is deeply indebted to Wael Mahboub for multiple inspiring discussions and insightful suggestions.